vasavi168/docs/v2/rcs/webhooks.md

 # Webhooks

-Webhooks are user-defined HTTP callbacks that are triggered by specific events.
-Whenever that trigger event occurs, the RCS API client sees the event, collects the data, and immediately sends a notification (HTTP request) to the Webhook URL specified in the application settings updating the status of sent messages or indicating when you receive a message.
+Webhooks are customizable HTTP callbacks that are defined by the user and triggered by specific events.
+When the designated trigger event takes place, the RCS API client detects the event, gathers the relevant data, and promptly sends a notification (in the form of an HTTP request) to the Webhook URL specified in the application settings.
+This notification serves to update the status of sent messages or inform you when a new message is received.

-> It is important that your Webhook returns an HTTPS 2xx OK response to notifications.
-Otherwise the RCS API client considers that notification as failed and tries again after a delay.
+> It is crucial to ensure that your Webhook returns an HTTPS 2xx OK response when receiving notifications.
+If the response is not received or does not meet the required criteria, the RCS API client interprets it as a failed notification and attempts to resend it after a certain delay.

 ## Retrying failed webhooks

-When the app to which we're sending the webhook fails to send a response with a 2xx status code the package will consider the call as failed.
-The call will also be considered failed if the remote app doesn't respond within 3 seconds.
-When a webhook call fails, we'll retry the call two more times.
+If the webhook fails to send a response with a 2xx status code, or if the remote app does not respond within 3 seconds, the package considers the call as failed.
+In such cases, we will make two additional attempts to send the webhook call.

-To not hammer the remote app we'll wait some time between each attempt.
-By default, we wait 10 seconds between the first and second attempt, 100 seconds between the third and the fourth, 1000 between the fourth and the fifth and so on.
-The maximum amount of seconds that we'll wait is 100 000, which is about 27 hours.
+To avoid overwhelming the remote app, we introduce a delay between each retry attempt.
+By default, we wait 10 seconds between the first and second attempt, 100 seconds between the third and fourth attempt, 1000 seconds between the fourth and fifth attempt, and so on.
+The maximum wait time is set at 100,000 seconds, equivalent to approximately 27 hours.
+This ensures that we do not excessively burden the remote app while allowing for reasonable retry intervals.

 ## Signature